-Herbert Goth, charged with manslaughter in connection with the death of Miss Sarah McArton, appeared on Tuesday before Magistrate R.A.
+Herbert Goth, charged with manslaughter in connection with the death of 84 year-old Miss Sarah McArton, appeared on Tuesday before Magistrate R.A.
 Patchell at Carleton Place for preliminary hearing, and was remanded for one week

 Sarah McArton of Ramsay Township was hit and killed by a drunk driver in Carleton Place in August 1928.
 The jury in Carleton Place blamed the McArton buggy for being on the wrong side of the road.
 Sarah’s brother John had placed the family buggy facing west on Edmond Street so that the east bound traffic passed against them.
 Mr. Goth on passing east hit the buggy with both McArton siblings in it they were getting in after church.
 (St. James)

 Dr. Johnson said that Miss McArton’s death was due to shock, not the bruises cuts and broken legs she acquired from the accident.
 Chief of police Irvine told Dr. Metcalfe he did not object to the way the buggy was parked and did notice the intoxicants on Herbert Goth.

 W. W. Anderson and his son W. J. Anderson said that Goth was travelling way too fast at 15 to 20 miles an hour and they had to pull over at the intersection to allow him to pass.
 Other witnesses were: John White Sr., Harry Bennett, William Logan, Everard White, and Arthur Gerrard.
 The accused in a Carleton Place court on a charge of manslaughter and allowed out on bail of $5000.

 He spent only six months in the Burwash Prison Farm or now known as Canada’s Shutter Island.